-Normal size walkers are not safe for seniors in small, narrow spaces and using them can increase the risk of falling and accidents.
+However, normal size walkers are not safe for seniors in small, narrow spaces, and using them can increase the risk of falling and accidents.

-If you’re in a hurry, here are the best narrow walkers (with maximum width):
+If you’re in a hurry, here’s a list of the best and safest narrow walkers for seniors:

-Basic walkers have four legs and no wheels.
-They come in many different sizes and with many features available.
-Usually, they have a sturdy metal frame with a fix or adjustable height.
+Basic standard walkers are one of the most common walking aids.
+They have four legs and no wheels.
+They come in many different sizes (both narrow and ultra-narrow) and with many features available.
+Usually, they have a sturdy metal frame with a fixed or adjustable height.
 They offer great stability.

 Choosing a reliable walker is an important step in fall prevention.
 However, there’s a lot you can do to improve safety and avoid falls and accidents.
 We’ve collected 14 simple and effective fall prevention tips for seniors in this article.

 Note: Make sure you check out our step-by-step quick guide on how to use your walker safely in every situation (with videos) here.

 A very popular, simple, yet sturdy and durable walker with a maximum width of 24″.
 It’s made from aluminum and has a lightweight structure: it weighs only 7.5 lbs, so lifting is usually not a problem for most elderly.

 It’s useful to know that the walker has a weight limit of 350 lbs that is more than enough in most cases.

 I really like that each of its sides can operate independently which makes it so much easier to pass through narrow doorways and other spaces.